 Robbing your home

-The most frightening scenario involves home robbery.
-Scammers posing as door to door representative of your electricity supplier.
+The most frightening scenario involves a home robbery.
+Scammers posing as a door to door representative of your electricity supplier.
 One talks to you about energy conservation, discounts, contracts, best rates and offers for you to be distracted while his partner-in-crime will take advantage to snatch up your valuables.

 How to keep yourself safe from electric scammers?